Margaret L. Kripke

+Career

 She founded the department of immunology at The University of Texas M. D. Anderson Cancer Center in 1983, and served as the cancer center's executive vice president and chief academic officer until her retirement in 2007.
 After her retirement, Kripke served as special advisor to the provost.
 From 1993 to 1994, Kripke served as president of the American Association for Cancer Research.

 In 2008, M. D. Anderson established the Margaret Kripke Legend Award "to honor individuals who have enhanced the careers of women in cancer medicine and cancer science".